Code-Institute-Submissions/Shinners888-yogicare_DecResub/README.md

 - Subtotal and quantity not displaying properly in bag template or successful checkout template.
 - Search bar not working outside development environment.

-While some bugs were fixed in time, in particular, migration issues with the Postgres Database and webhook handler issues, many still would not work and were cuasing sitewide bugs.
+While some bugs were fixed in time, in particular, migration issues with the Postgres Database and webhook handler issues, many still would not work and were causing sitewide bugs.
+As such, many of the user stories I wished to manage have not been successful.

-Future updates to include:
+## Future updates to include:
 Classes and categories of classes.
 A review section in each class only to be modified by people who have purchased that class.
 Fixing the items_by_colour bug